atbcb/ICTTestingBaseline/docs/10Forms.md

 ---------------------------------------
 -   Read-only (e.g. pre-filled) form fields receive keyboard focus and are selectable but cannot be modified.
 These must be labeled and programmatically determinable, and are tested under SC 1.3.1.
 -   Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not included in this test.
+-   Both SC 1.3.1 and SC 4.1.2 require form elements to have a programmatically determinable label.
+Test Instructions to evaluate the form element's accessible name are provided only for SC 1.3.1 test procedure, but the test result would be for both SC 1.3.1 and SC 4.1.2.
 -   Clicking an option or selecting an option in a form should select the option, but should not initiate a change in context.
--   [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined as: major changes in the content of \[a page\] that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
+-   [Change of context](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html#context-changedef) is defined in [Understanding SC 3.2.1: On Focus](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-receive-focus.html) as: major changes in the content of \[a page\] that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
 Changes in context include changes of:
     1. User agent
     2. Viewport
     3. Focus
     4. Content that changes the meaning of the \[page\]
--   **Note:** A change of content is not always a change of context.
+    - Note: A change of content is not always a change of context.
 Changes in content, such as an expanding outline, dynamic menu, or a tab control do not necessarily change the context, unless they also change one of the above (e.g., focus).
     - Example: Opening a new window, moving focus to a different component, going to a new page (including anything that would look to a user as if they had moved to a new page) or significantly re-arranging the content of a page are examples of changes of context.
-(Above definition from <https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-unpredictable-change.html>)

 Test Procedure for 1.3.1 Info and Relationships
 -----------------------------------------------